buildroot/buildroot/board/beaglev/readme.txt

 + sdcard.img
 + u-boot.bin

-The two important files are:
+The four important files are:

+ - bootloader-BEAGLEV-buildroot.bin.out, the first stage bootloader

+ - ddrinit-2133-buildroot.bin.out, the DDR initialization firmware

  - fw_payload.bin.out, which is the bootloader image, containing both OpenSBI and U-Boot.